woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

 ### Vision for the Feature

-The Products block is essentially a visual wrapper for the `[products]` shortcode.
-Users should be able to insert a variety of products (specific products, products in a specific category, with assorted layouts and visual styles) into their post content using a simple and powerful visual editor
+Users should be able to insert a variety of products from their store (specific products, products in a category, with assorted layouts and visual styles, etc.) into their post content using a simple and powerful visual editor.